mengqhai/appbasement/workstream-ui/README.md

 # workstream-ui

 The UI project of Workstream (the task oriented collaboration platform).
 Still I'm too busy to get a document done.
-I captured some screenshots to give you a better understand of what Workstream is trying to do.
+I captured some screenshots to give you a better understanding of what Workstream is trying to do.

 Workstream UI: task dialog
 ![](https://raw.githubusercontent.com/mengqhai/appbasement/master/workstream-ui/demo-images/workstream-UI-Task%20dialog.png)